What is the ‘Green Grids Initiative – One Sun One World One Grid’? What is the One Sun Declaration? Read to know more.

 The idea for the One Sun One World One Grid (OSOWOG) initiative was put forth by the Hon’ble Prime Minister of India Shri Narendra Modi, at the First Assembly of the International Solar Alliance (ISA) in October 2018.
 He had called for connecting solar energy supply across borders.

 Note: The International Solar Alliance (ISA) is an alliance of more than 100 countries initiated by India, most of them being the sunshine countries, which lie either completely or partly between the Tropic of Cancer and the Tropic of Capricorn.

-PM said, “We have a dream called One World, One Sun One Grid.
-We can generate round the clock electricity from the sun as it sets in one part of the world but rises in another part.
+The PM said, “We have a dream called One World, One Sun One Grid.
+We can generate round-the-clock electricity from the sun as it sets in one part of the world but rises in another part.
 The sun never sets for the entire earth.”

-OSOWOG will be developed under the World Bank’s technical assistance.
+OSOWOG will be developed with the World Bank’s technical assistance.

 OSOWOG is planned to be completed in three phases.
 The first phase will entail interconnectivity within the Asian continent; the second phase will add Africa and the third phase will globalise the whole project.